dansmithy/concourse-experiment/README.md

 ### Run the example!

-1. Ensure Docker for Mac has proxy settings and no proxy set to current IP
+1. Ensure Docker for Mac has proxy settings and no proxy set to current IP.
+Also ensure it has `{IP}:5000` included in the list of insecure registries.
 1. Start Concourse (`run-concourse.sh`).
 Note this includes a Docker registry on port 5000.
 1. Tag and publish the boot-build image to the local Docker registry (`publish-image.sh`)
 1. Run `login.sh`